-As of June 30, 2014, we had cash, cash equivalents, marketable securities and interest receivable totaling \$236.7 million compared to \$131.8 million as of December 31, 2013 with the increase primarily attributable to the completion of an underwritten public offering of the Company's common stock in March 2014, in which 4,444,444 shares of Sangamo common stock were sold at a public offering price of \$22.50 per share.
+As of September 30, 2014, we had cash, cash equivalents, marketable securities and interest receivable totaling \$231.8 million compared to \$131.8 million as of December 31, 2013.
+The increase was primarily attributable to the completion of an underwritten public offering of the Company's common stock in March 2014, in which 4,444,444 shares of Sangamo common stock were sold at a public offering price of \$22.50 per share.
 The net proceeds to the Company from the sale of shares in this offering, after deducting underwriting discounts and commissions and other offering expenses, were \$93.8 million.
-Additionally, we received an upfront license fee of \$20.0 million from Biogen pursuant to our collaboration and license agreement.
+Additionally, we received an upfront license fee of \$20.0 million from our collaboration and license agreement with Biogen during the three months ended March 31, 2014.